Somerset County, Maryland: Invasion from Virginia

 In 1663, activists from Virginia persuaded the Virginia Assembly to declare that the Virginia-Maryland border was 30 mi north of the Pocomoke Sound, at the mouth of the Wicomico River.
 The Assembly tried to secure the allegiance to Virginia of all settlers south of the Wicomico River – including the Annemessex and Manokin settlements.
 In early October 1663, a militia from Accomac County, Virginia led by a Colonel Edmund Scarborough arrived at the Annemessex settlement.
 They attempted to secure oaths of allegiance under threat of arrest and property confiscation.
 Scarborough was also on a personal mission to arrest Stephen Horsey (born on Isle of Wight, England and immigrated to Northampton, Virginia, 1643), the leader of the anti-tax movement and a vocal critic of the colonial government.
 He along with fellow Northampton County residents William Coulborne, Randall Revell, and Ambrose Dixon signed the Tricesimo die Marty 1651.

 Scarborough and his force of 40 mounted men reached Horsey's new residence on October 11, 1663, and presented the Commands of the Assembly of Virginia against him.
 Horsey was "arrested" by Scarborough, but Horsey refused to accompany the party back to Virginia, declaring that he was going to remain in Maryland and maintain allegiance to the King and Lord Baltimore.
 The settlers expelled Scarborough and his force from the settlement.
 The company moved on to the Manokin Settlement, where they were received much more favorably.
 Although the Anglican settlers there were willing to swear allegiance to the Virginia colonial government, they were not willing to take any action against Lord Baltimore's government.
 Scarborough returned to Virginia without success in taking over southern Somerset County for Virginia.

 Early county leaders

-The new settlers established a government for Calvert County, the eighth in the Province of Maryland; it was formed from the southern part of Kent County.
+The new settlers established a government for Somerset County, the eighth in the Province of Maryland; it was formed from the southern part of Kent County.
 This had been organized in 1642 as the Province's second county, encompassing the entire Eastern Shore of the Chesapeake.
 Horsey was selected to sit on the first county court, which administered the new county.
 Charles Calvert appointed Stephen Horsey on December 11, 1665, along with Captain William Thorne, William Stevens, George Johnson, John Winder, James Jones and Henry Boston.
 Horsey sat as a regular member of the Somerset County Court through the winter and spring of 1666.
 He traveled across the Chesapeake Bay in 1665 with Captain Thorne to meet with Charles Calvert, who swore them in as county commissioners.
 Horsey established himself as a nonconformist and someone willing to stand up for his beliefs.